DartFrog3/Reduced_Density_NLP/README.md

 ## 4  Persisting Issues/TODO:

+1. Expand on theory in readme
-1. Evaluation/use still requires encoding to sparse vectors, which has been causing memory overload errors.
+2. Evaluation/use still requires encoding to sparse vectors, which has been causing memory overload errors.
 Still need to find a fix for this.
+3. Train+Evaluate on larger corpora
-2. Include function to check Loewner order/textual well-ordering.
+4. Include function to check Loewner order/textual well-ordering.
-3. Make training/eval executables with args
+5. Make training/eval executables with args

 ---